ac5599656/TriviaGame/README.md

 ## More Description
 The problem with the app was the next question happens before users can answer.
-To correct the situation, the next function was called inside the submit function and setTimeout to use delay the next function.
+To correct the situation, the next function was called inside the submit function and setTimeout was used to delay the next function.

 ## Technology Used